JuliaCloud/JuliaBox/README.md

 ### Additional configuration
-Create a file called jdock.user in the installation's root directory.
+Create a file called jbox.user in the installation's root directory.
 It should contain a JSON dictionary of the form

 ```
 {